 - Helping young people to develop their self-knowledge, self-esteem and self-confidence;

-- Helping young people to distinguish right from wrong and to respect the law and other people’s rights;
+- Helping young people to distinguish right from wrong and to respect the law and other young people’s rights;

 - Promote positive behaviours for learning to help all the young people we support reach their full academic potential;

 - Encouraging young people to accept responsibility for their behaviour where this is possible and appropriate, given their specific needs and to show initiative and understand how they can contribute to community life;

 - Providing young people with a broad general knowledge of citizenship in respect of public institutions and services such as the police and emergency services, in England, at a level appropriate to their understanding;